peteretelej/dserve/README.md

-        dserve                  Serves the current directory over http at :9011 dserve -local           Serves the current directory on localhost:9011 dserve -dir ~/dir       Serves the directory ~/dir over http dserve -secure          Serves the current directory with basicauth using sample .basicauth.json dserve -secure -basicauth myauth.json
+        dserve                  Serves the current directory over http at :9011 dserve -local           Serves the current directory on localhost:9011 dserve -dir ~/dir       Serves the directory ~/dir over http dserve -basic "guest:Pass1234"
-                                Serves the current directory with basicauth using config file myauth.json
+		 Serves the current directory with basicauth (only use this over  https)

 Flags:
-  -basicauth string
+  -dir string
-        file to be used for basicauth json config (default ".basicauth.json") -dir string
-        the directory to serve, defaults to current directory (default "./") -local
+        the directory to serve, defaults to current directory (default "./") -local bool
-        whether to serve on all address or on localhost, default all addresses -port int
+	whether to only serve on localhost
+  -port int
-        the port to serve at, defaults 9011 (default 9011) -secure
+        the port to serve at, defaults 9011 (default 9011) -timeout duration
-        whether to create a basic_auth secured secure/ directory, default false -timeout duration
-        http server read timeout, write timeout will be double this (default 3m0s)
+        http server read timeout, write timeout will be double this (default 3m0s) -basicauth string
+	enable HTTP basic authentication, arguments should be USERNAME:PASSWORD
+	example: dserve -basicauth "admin:passw0rd"
 ```